 Sections of Language

-Research Articles are in-depth articles in any area of linguistics.
+General Research Articles are in-depth articles in any area of linguistics.
 Submissions must not exceed 18,000 words inclusive of notes, any charts and tables, and appendices, but excluding references.
-Research Articles are expected to make a contribution to the development of linguistic theory, broadly defined to include all theoretical models and approaches to language.
-Since Language is a generalist journal, Research Articles should be writted to be accessible to a general linguistics audience.
+General Research Articles are expected to make a contribution to the development of linguistic theory, broadly defined to include all theoretical models and approaches to language.
+Since Language is a generalist journal, General Research Articles should be written to be accessible to a general linguistics audience.
 Although it is expected that core aspects of the analysis may not be accessible to non-specialists, even non-specialists should be able to grasp the gist of the research and should understand why the research is broadly important to linguistics.
-A Language Research Article is therefore different than an article written for a specialist journal where it can be expected that potential readers share the same technical area specific expertise as the atuhor.
+A Language General Research Article is therefore different than an article written for a specialist journal where it can be expected that potential readers share the same technical area specific expertise as the atuhor.

-Book reviews are reviews of recent Linguistic books.
+Book Reviews are reviews of recent Linguistic books.
 Book reviews are invited by the Book Review Editor, and unsolicited reviews are not accepted.
 For complete information about book reviews, consult this page.

 Review Articles are longer, more substantive Book Reviews.
-Although Book Reviews are limited in length to 2,000 words, a Review Article can be up to 5,000 words in length.
+Although Book Reviews are limited in length to 2,000 words, a Review Article can be up to 5,000 words in length (excluding references).
 Review Articles are reserved for books that are likely to make a significant impact on the field, and are typically written only by invitation from the editorial team.
 Individuals interested in writing a Review Article should contact the Book Review Editor.

 Submissions to this online-only section reflect on developments in linguistic research, without necessarily making a novel research contribution in the submission itself.
 This section includes discussions, replies, and letters to the editor.